ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+posing* that hAhad
+been asked his own name.
+The ceremony tl\
+on, and the infant was duly christened John, jm
+to the astonishment of all, the mother informdmHS
+Priest that it was a female !
+TWi so excited fW
+holv •™dy^” that he fr&quot; -T— &gt;,*
+poor god-father, and hi™ * sound thrashing
+on the spot, and would accept no explanation or
+apology for such an apparent outrage upon the dig­
+nity of his office.
 An eye witness of the scene adds
 that when the unfortunate victim of priestly wrath
 humbly implored forgiveness for his mistake, he
 was again greeted with a most ungraceful kick_